Skip to content

 1. Is it safe to use my real email address for testing purposes?

-• It’s advisable to use a temporary or disposable email address for added security.
+• It’s generally not advisable to use your real or primary email address for testing purposes.
+We recommend using a temporary or disposable email address for added security and to avoid spam.

 2. Do all VPNs provide the same level of privacy protection?

-• No, VPNs vary in their capabilities.
-Choose a reputable VPN service with a strong privacy policy.
+• No, VPNs vary significantly in their capabilities and privacy policies.
+Always choose a reputable VPN service with a strong no-logs policy, robust encryption, and a proven track record of protecting user privacy.

 3. What should I do if I suspect a data breach during testing?

-• Immediately report the breach to the testing service and take steps to secure your accounts and data.
+• If you suspect a data breach, immediately report the breach to the responsible testing service or development team.
+Simultaneously, take steps to secure your own accounts and data that may have been compromised, such as changing passwords.

 4. Can I trust all testing platforms with my data?